I’m willing to bet you don’t have much experience buying a wheelchair, right? Don’t feel bad. Most people don’t.

 If you need a wheelchair that does better outdoors on rougher terrain like gravel driveways, I recommend this one from Medline.

 Why does it give a smoother ride on varied terrain?

-This chair also has several features to make life easier on the caregiver too.
+This chair also has several features to make life easier for the caregiver too.

 - Rear-Mounted Hand Brakes – the chair is always in full control of the caregiver because they can quickly apply the hand brakes while pushing.
 No need to stop and bend over to apply the brakes at the bottom.
 This improves safety for the user and makes the chair easy to use for the caregiver.

-- Seat belt is included for safer rides and less worry.
+- A seat belt is included for safer rides and less worry.

 What Else Do You Need to Know About The Medline Lightweight Transport Chair?

 - Size Options: Single seat width option of 18 inches will fit average-sized people only

 - Armrests: Armrests are fixed with just basic arm pads